 - Decisions can take a long time.
 The process of changing laws and making decisions about the country has to go through various stages of voting before they come into effect.
 This means that carrying out what people want often takes a long time.
 For example, the United States has an extensive process in which a bill (first draft of a law before it is passed) must be supported by several levels of government, such government committees, congress members, public officials, and the executive office.

 - Not everyone who votes is well-informed.
 Although ordinary citizens are asked to vote on essential issues or who should make decisions for them, not everyone has the specialist knowledge required to understand the full implications of their vote.
 And of course, politicians themselves often spread misinformation during campaigns, which only makes it harder to stay well-informed of issues.
-For example, following the 2016 Brexit referendum which saw the majority of the British public vote to leave the EU, GoogleTrends noted a huge spike in search requests on what would happen if Britain were to leave.
+For example, after the 2016 Brexit referendum which saw the majority of the British public vote to leave the EU, GoogleTrends noted a huge spike in search requests on what would happen if Britain were to leave.

 - There’s still a risk of corruption.
 Once someone is elected into power, there are no guarantees they won’t use that power for personal gain.
 They may have made promises to people to try and get voted in, but they may not follow through on those promises once they’re elected.